 What’s included?

-– Unlimited drinking water, tea, coffee, fruit juice & soft drinks
+– Unlimited drinking water, tea, coffee, fruit juice, and soft drinks

 – Up to 4 dives daily